 An electromyogram (EMG) is a test that looks at the function of the nerve roots leaving the spine.
 The test is done by inserting tiny electrodes into the muscles of the lower extremity.
 By looking for abnormal electrical signals in the muscles, the EMG can show if a nerve is being irritated, or pinched as it leaves the spine.
 Think of how you test the wiring on a lamp.
 If you place a working bulb into the lamp, and the bulb lights up, you assume that the wiring is okay.
 However, what if the bulb does not light up?
 You can safely assume that something is probably wrong with the wiring like the lamp is unplugged, or a short circuit has occurred.
 By using the muscles like the light bulb in the lamp, the EMG is able to determine the condition of the nerves that supply those muscles, like the wiring on the lamp.
 If the EMG machine finds that the muscles (the light bulb) are not working properly, the doctor can assume that the nerves (the wiring) must be getting pinched somewhere.

 Like any joint in the body, facet joints can cause pain if they are irritated or inflamed.
 The facet joint block is a procedure where a local anesthetic medication (such as lidocaine or Novocain) is injected into the facet joint.
 This same type of medication is used by a dentist to numb your jaw, or a doctor to sew up a laceration.
 The lidocaine actually numbs the area around the facet joint.
 If all your pain goes away, the doctor can assume that the facet joint is a problem.

-Further lab tests may be done to check for problems that are not related to deterioration of the spine.
-Other testing can help determine the presence of serious problems such as: an infection, arthritis, cancer, or an aortic aneurysm.
+Further lab tests may be done to check for problems that are not related to the deterioration of the spine.
+Another testing can help determine the presence of serious problems such as an infection, arthritis, cancer, or an aortic aneurysm.
 The most frequent lab test is blood sampling.